lombardero/nyu-devops-concepts/1-get-started/README.md

 Download postman on the follwoing [link](https://www.getpostman.com/).

-Postman will allow us to send any request we like to our server to see how it reacts to it.
+Postman is a testing tool for servers; it wil allow us to send any request to our server and see how it reacts to it.
 To make it work we simply need to start our server locally.
 Once the server is running (errors should be printed out in our terminal for easy debugging), we can start sending client requests.

 The things we should pay attention to are:
 - The request type (`GET`, `PUT`, `POST`, `DELETE`...), on the left side of the top URL navigation bar